This post is sponsored by DogNation.net.

-Another nice benefit is the donation is made in the name of the person who nominated the group.
+- The donation will be made in the name of the person who nominated the group (you!)

 Anyone can make a nomination.
-It only takes about 2 minutes, and you don’t have to be a shelter volunteer or employee.
+It only takes about 2 minutes, and you don’t have to work at the shelter or even be a volunteer.

 The online voting process:

 Anyone can vote for one entry up to once per day Jan.
 1 through Feb.
-28. So, encourage your friends to vote!
+28. Encourage your friends to vote!
 I’ll send out an email reminder once the voting starts in January.

 Ready to make a nomination?